We can’t be the only ones who’ve found an unused garlic sprouting from the corner of the fridge and wondered about the possibilities...

 Our takeaways from this experiment (hey, everything’s a learning experience!):

 - Growing vegetables from scraps in containers means you get to see how the roots grow, but the vegetable can also easily rot.

 - If you’re not eating organically grown vegetables, there’s a chance the scraps won’t grow because of the chemicals that are sprayed on to keep them fresh (just another reason to go organic).

 - Don’t overdo the watering or you might end up with rotted veggies, or worse… bugs!

 - Trust your instincts.
 If the veggies aren’t growing, give them a dignified farewell and dispose of them.
-Or risk giving someone mould allergy (sorry, Tracy!).
+Or risk giving someone a mould allergy…

 - Most of all, have fun with it.
 You may not feed the family for a week, but you’ll definitely learn a few things together!